 The Early Career Microbiologists’ (ECM) Forum will be hosting a summer conference for early career microbiologists to hear about research from their peers and network with other delegates.
 The conference will provide an introductory experience to scientific conferences for first-year PhD students, and undergraduate and masters students in a reassuring, peer-led environment, as well as the opportunity to present for the first time.
 Abstracts are welcome for both offered oral and poster presentations.
 There is also opportunity for PhD and postdoctoral researchers to present their scientific research as invited speakers, as well as learning how to chair sessions and judge poster presentations.
 On top of the scientific sessions, including a keynote lecture from Dr Adam Roberts packed full of career advice, delegates will experience professional development training focused on the issues that matter the most to early career microbiologists.
 There will be many opportunities to network so come prepared to make friends over posters, a free BBQ dinner and an evening social event.
 Whether it is presenting your research or advancing your networking and presentation skills, the ECM Summer Conference will provide a unique peer-led experience.

-The ECM Summer Conference (#ECMConf18) is taking place at the University of Birmingham, UK.
+The ECM Summer Conference (#ECMConf18) is taking place at the School of Biosciences, University of Birmingham, Edgbaston B15 2TT.

 We are delighted to announce the following speakers have been confirmed to speak at the Early Career Microbiologists’ Forum Summer Conference.

 Job title: Trainee Clinical Microbiologist and NIHR Ph.D.
 Student

 Place of work: Health Protection Research Unit for Emerging & Zoonotic Infections, Public Health England